Fantine Thó: 2002–06: Rouge

-In 2002 Fantine enrolled in the talent show Popstars, being selected from 30 thousand enrolled for the second phase of the program, where more than 6 thousand were classified in the Anhembi Sambadrome, Sao Paulo, where they performed song evaluation.
+In 2002 Fantine enrolled in the talent show Popstars, being selected from 30 thousand enrolled for the second phase of the program, where more than 6 thousand were classified in the Anhembi Sambadrome, São Paulo, where they performed song evaluation.
 In the following phases, the jurors became more and more demanding, in this way, selecting for the next stages only the girls who really were able to face the career of popstar.
 After 5 qualifying rounds, only 8 girls were classified for the final stage that took place at the home of the Popstars.
 After the 6th and final eliminatory phase, the Brazilian girl group was finally formed by Fantine, Li Martins, Luciana Andrade, Aline Wirley and Karin Hils.
 In the same year was released the first studio album, the homonym Rouge, reaching the first position and selling around 2 million copies, receiving the certificate of diamond by Brazilian Association of Record Producers (ABPD).
 His Lead single was "Não Dá para Resistir" followed by "Ragatanga", track with special participation of Spanish girl group Las Ketchup, in addition to "Beijo Molhado" and "Nunca Deixe de Sonhar."
 Also the group released the remix album titled Rouge Remixes, selling 150 thousand copies, receiving certificate of gold, and the video album O Sonho de Ser Uma Popstar, bringing its first show.

 In 2003 the group released the second studio album, C'est La Vie, selling around 100,000 copies in the first week of release and around 1 million copies in total, bringing as singles "Brilha La Luna", "Um Anjo Veio Me Falar" and "Vem Cair na Zueira".
 On December 3 is released the second record of concerts of the group on DVD, titled A Festa dos Seus Sonhos.
 On February 11, 2004, Luciana announced that she was leaving the group, claiming the lack of identification with the most danceful sound that the group was taking.
 After the departure of Luciana, the four remaining members continued and released the albums Blá Blá Blá (2004) and Mil e Uma Noites (2005).
 The group split definitively in June 2006, when the contract with Sony Music expired and was not renewed.
-Over four years, the group sold about 6 million records, becoming the most successful female group in Brazil and one of the twenty that more sold in the world, and received in all, two gold certification, two platinum certification, one double platinum certification and one diamond certification by ABPD.
+Over four years, the group sold about 6 million records, becoming the most successful female group in Brazil, and received in all, two gold certification, two platinum certification, one double platinum certification and one diamond certification by ABPD.